stevenrobertson/sd-docs/report/filtering2.md

 between samples.
 Commonly, z-buffer, stencil, and/or color data is chosen to be the fully supersampled components.

-- Coverage antialiasing is a special case of multisample aliasing, and therefore also a special case of supersample aliasing.
+Coverage antialiasing is a special case of multisample aliasing, and therefore also a special case of supersample aliasing.
 The algorithm has been designed to further improve the performance of multisample antialiasing while keeping quality as high as possible.
 Multisample antialiasing will usually store only one value for texture and shader samples for an entire pixel.
 This is also true for coverage antialiasing but we take it a step further and limit the number of stored color and Z data samples.
 Coverage antialiasing can store more than a single value for the color and Z data, the point is to just hold less than multisampling.
 Usually, 4 or 8 color and Z data samples are used as opposed to 8 and 16, respectively.
 Holding more data constant allows for an even smaller memory footprint and less bandwidth.

 Coverage sample points are boolean values that indicate whether or not a sample is covered by a triangle in the pixel.
 These samples are stored usually stored as 4 bit data structures with 1 bit representing the boolean value and with the other 3 bits used to index up to 8 color/Z values.
 The 8 bytes required for 16 samples will be much less then the memory needed for the color data so the extra overhead should be insignificant compared to the bandwidth reduction.

-- Morphological antialiasing is a significantly different antialiasing approach.
+Morphological antialiasing is a significantly different antialiasing approach.
 It does not rely on supersampling and is a completely post-process algorithm.
 It works by blending colors after looking for and recognizing special pixel patterns in an image.
 The algorithm can be explained using the following
 steps:
   1. Look for discontinuities in an image - We scan through all adjacent rows and columns and store the lines where we find disconituity.
 Edges of the images are extended so that unnecessary blending does not occur around the borders of the image.
   2. Identify special pixel patterns - We can through the list of discontinuous edges and identify crossing orthogonal lines.
 These locations will mark an area for one of three predefined pixel patterns (Z-shaped pattern, U-shaped pattern, L-shaped pattern).
 See figures below for depiction.
   3. Blend colors in pattern areas - The pixels that make make up the vertices of the identified patterns are sampled and blended together.
 Notice that more samples do not have to be rendered when using morphological antialiasing.
 The computational resources required to do the above steps are far less than the resources needed to render 4x, 8x, or 16x as many pixels.
 Supersampling will generally produce slightly higher quality results but will not be worth the performance trade-off, especially if real-time rendering is needed.

-- Window function
-  A window function is a mathematical function that is zero-valued outside of some chosen interval while manipulating the values inside that interval.
+A **window function** is a mathematical function that is zero-valued outside of some chosen interval while manipulating the values inside that interval.
 The simplest window is the rectangular window.
 It simply takes a chunk the portion of the signal fitting inside in the window leaving discontinuities at the edges (unless the signal is entirely within the limits of the window) [6].
 Filter shapes available in flam3 are the Guassian (default), Bell, Blackman, Box, Bspline, Hamming, Hanning, Hermite, Mitchell, Quadratic, and Triangle [8].

 ## Denoising